 - the general public

 Stakeholder expectations should be recorded and communicated.
-They can be reflected in a statement of stakeholder needs and must address all mandatory requirements as well as the expectations of different stakeholder groups.
+They can be reflected in a statement of stakeholder needs and must address all mandatory requirements as well as the needs of different stakeholder groups.

 The requirements may include: